Teradata/stacki-wiki/Creating-and-Using-Distributins.md

 There's not much point in creating a distribution if you don't use it.
 So, let's use it.

 % Assign backend nodes to the distribution
+`# stack list host`

 `# stack set host distribution backend distribution=test-dist`
 (Please note here "backend" is an appliance and will put all hosts of appliance-type "backend" into the "test-dist" distribution.
 I could have used a hostname or several hostnames or a hostname in regex here as well)

-% Check host distribution
+% Verify new host distribution
 `# stack list host`

 % Install/reinstall machines